James6xie/fm-orchestrator/docs/VIRTUAL_MODULES.rst

   module in the disttag of the RPMS being built.
 If the stream is not the appropriate value, then this can be overridden with a custom value using this property.
 This value can't contain a dash, since that is an invalid character in the disttag.
+- ``default_modules_url`` -  the URL to the list of modules, in the format of ``name:stream`` separated by new lines, to include as default modules for any module that buildrequires this module.
+Any default modules with conflicting streams will be ignored as well as any default module not found in the MBS database.
+This field only applies to base modules.

 Virtual Streams